dclnbrght/web/content-software/power-up-your-sdlc-with-ai.md

 Start by introducing changes to the Planning & Analysis phase, then progressively work through each subsequent phase.
 By ensuring that the context generated is high-quality, relevant, and reusable, it will create a compounding effect: each phase becomes more efficient and better aligned with the next.

 The result?
-A cohesive, AI-powered SDLC that accelerates delivery, improves quality, and empowers teams to deliver better software.
+A cohesive, AI-powered SDLC that empowers teams and accelerates the delivery of high quality software.

 <div id="comments" class="comments"></div>